-This charming farm gives children (and adults!) the chance to see and experience a real working farm, including all the animals that live within.
+This charming farm gives children (and adults!) the chance to see and experience a real working farm.
 You can feed the calves, shop in the gift shop, and enjoy a nibble in the Y Foel Tea Room.

 And if there’s any passionate equestrians in your brood, the park also has pony riding lessons to keep them occupied.

 Beyond the cute and fluffy, Anglesey also has a number of cultural attractions that will delight even the young and old(er).

 The Holyhead Maritime Museum is particularly worthwhile – offering a fascinating glimpse into Wales’ shipping past.

 Visitors can expect to see exhibits about the various shipwrecks that dot along the Anglesey coast, such as the HMS Thetis.
 There is also an excellent permanent exhibition to Captain Skinner, an ardent innovator of the Anglesey Post Office service.

 Overall, this small but engaging museum is one of the best testaments to Anglesey’s multifaceted and occasionally dark past.

 Often hailed as the great unfinished masterpiece of Wales, Beaumaris Castle is an incredible opportunity for history, adventure, and seriously impressive architecture.